Incident playbook

 - any upstream services (both inside and outside DfE) which could be contributing to the issue

-- any downstream services (both inside and outside DfE) likely to be affected by the issue and raise incidents where needed
+- any downstream services (both inside and outside DfE) likely to be affected by the issue

 The updates are managed via GitHub Actions and issues on the teacher-services-upptime repository on GitHub.
 If a service’s automatic health check is failing continuously, an issue will be created within 5 minutes of the failure occurring and the dashboard will start reporting a service issue.